strimzi/strimzi.github.io/_posts/2023-08-31-kafka-node-pools-whats-next.md

 Some users prefer to stretch the Kafka cluster over multiple Kubernetes clusters like this to improve the overall availability.

 It would also make it possible to migrate the Kafka cluster from one Kubernetes cluster to another.
-You can move the nodes one by one until they are all moved then then you can just decommission the old Kubernetes cluster.
+You can move the nodes one by one until they are all moved, then you can just decommission the old Kubernetes cluster.
 This all can be done while maintaining the availability of the Kafka cluster and without the need to have two clusters and use mirroring to migrate between them.

 The stretch cluster feature is not something you should expect anytime soon.